haileyhansard/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The 'useRouteMatch' hook is used to add nested Routes to an application.
+This allows you to change a single parameter in the URL without having to change the whole thing

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is what developers use to validate the data the user inputs into a form in order to ensure that the data is what is expected.
+The form validation will evaluate the data entered into the form, and compare it to what is expected, and return feedback to the user if needed.
+Example feedback: "enter a valid email address", "choose a stronger password", etc.

 1. In 1-2 sentences, define end to end testing.

+End to End testing looks at the entire user experience from beginning to end.
+E2E tests focus on UI and mimic how a user might interact with an app (simulating real events like button clicks, scrolls, form submits, etc.).
+These tests ask "can a user accomplish the action that you intend them to?"
+They will point out the non-intuitive parts, or bugs that a user could encounter.

 ## Instructions